ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

        PRIMARY KEY(PK)
 );
 ```
-In ballerina, `oracledb:Varray` can be used to pass values for `VARRAY` data type as follows.
+In Ballerina, `oracledb:Varray` can be used to pass values for `VARRAY` data type as follows.

 ```ballerina
 string?[] charArray = [null, "Hello", "World"];